best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 For python this involves importing all needed functions at the beginning of the test file.
-To ensure you import the correct functions from your module, it is also recommended to install a local editable version into your virtual environment.
+To ensure you import the correct functions from your module, we recommended you install a local editable version into your virtual environment.
 Run `pip install -e .` and any changes made to your module functions will also be updated in your python environment.
 Following this it is recommended to define fixtures, classes and then test functions.